sb-ncbr/dareg-ui/backend/README.md

 pyma createsuperuser
 ```

-Now you can login with the new superuser credentials e.g. to Django admin interface (http://localhost/admin).
+You can login with the new superuser credentials e.g. to Django admin interface (http://localhost/admin).